Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ![](/assets/geo-odk-9-confirmation.png)

 It's a good idea to confirm that you see the data on the Cadasta Platform.
-Then you can [delete any completed questionnaires](#deleting-questionnaires) from your Android device.
+Then you can [delete any completed forms](#deleting-questionnaires) from your Android device.

 ### Editing Data {#editing-data}

 ODK makes editing your forms relatively easy.
 From the main menu, select **Edit Data**, then the form you want to edit.
 When you're done, save your changes.

-### Deleting Questionnaires {#deleting-questionnaires}
+### Deleting Forms {#deleting-questionnaires}

-You can also easily delete unwanted questionnaires by selecting **Delete Saved Form** from the main menu.
+You can also easily delete unwanted Cadasta XLSForms by selecting **Delete Saved Form** from the main menu.
 On the page that follows, you can toggle between Saved Forms and Blank Forms to delete either one.

 ### GeoODK Troubleshooting {#geoodk-troubleshooting}

 If you're having trouble using GeoODK, the answer to your question may be here.
 If not, please [contact us](http://cadasta.org/contact/) and we'll do our best to help you work through the issue.

-#### Trouble Loading Your Questionnaire
+#### Trouble Loading Your Cadasta XLSForm

 ##### ISSUE: I can't connect to the Cadasta server because my username and password aren't working.
 (And yes, I've checked to make sure they're correct!)